 Uncover surprises, risks, and potentially serious bugs with exploratory testing.
 Rather than designing all tests in advance, explorers design and execute small, rapid experiments, using what they learned from the last little experiment to inform the next.

 This book discusses the most relevant issues, models, tools, challenges, and applications in automated software testing.

 Software Testing: A Craftsman’s Approach, Paul C. Jorgensen

-This updated and reorganized fourth edition of Software Testing: A Craftsman’s Approach applies the strong mathematics content of previous editions to a coherent treatment of Model-Based Testing for both code-based (structural) and specification-based (functional) testing.
+This book updated and reorganized the fourth edition of Software Testing: A Craftsman’s Approach applies the strong mathematics content of previous editions to a coherent treatment of Model-Based Testing for code-based (structural) and specification-based (functional) testing.

 Specification by Example, Gojko Adzic

-Specification by Example is an emerging practice for creating software based on realistic examples, bridging the communication gap between business stakeholders and the dev teams building the software.
+Specification by Example is an emerging practise for creating software based on realistic examples, bridging the communication gap between business stakeholders and the software’s dev teams.

 Let me know what you think about those books.
-Have you read?
+Have you read it?
 Want to discuss?
-Is there any other book(s) you think worth to be in this list too?
+Is there any other book(s) you believe worth being on this list too?